-We can delete Glassdoor reviews that are negative, fake or defamatory toward you or your company that appear on Glassdoor.com.
+We can remove Glassdoor reviews that are negative, fake or defamatory toward you or your company that appear on Glassdoor.com.

 We can also help you get new reviews published to Glassdoor, thereby improving the rating of your employer profile.